mousepawmedia/devdocs/source/setup_linux/about.rst

 Linux kernel itself and add each piece manually, but the rest of us like to have a starting place.
 That's one of the reasons we use Ubuntu-based distros.

-The most common distro at MousePaw Games is **Ubuntu** itself.
+The most common distro at MousePaw Media is **Ubuntu** itself.
 It's unique, friendly, and very easy-to-use.
 It takes about 15 minutes to get used to Ubuntu, no matter what your computer experience level.